alpdogann/audio-spectrum-analyzer-with-csharp/README.md

 ## Requirements
 - Windows OS
-- .NET Framework
+- .NET Framework (preferably v4.5.2)
-- A sound card or external audio device with both input and output capabilities
+- A sound card or external audio device with both input and output capabilities, if you don't have either of these, ASIO4ALL is the way to go.
+You can find more details about ASIO4ALL and installation instructions [here](https://asio4all.org/about/download-asio4all/).

 - **NAudio Library version 1.10.0**.
 Install NAudio by using NuGet package manager:
   ```bash
   Install-Package NAudio -Version 1.10.0